Rang Ghar: Present condition

 Frequent earthquakes and seismic surveys being undertaken by the Oil and Natural Gas Corporation are posing a threat to Assam's 18th century amphitheatre Rang Ghar.
 At least 35 cracks have been noticed at various places on the walls of the historic Rang Ghar.

+Future

+On 14 April 2023, on the occasion of Bohag Bihu, Prime Minister Narendra Modi laid the foundation of beautification project of the monument.
+The project is expected to provide facilities like a fountain show, a boat house with a jetty, an artisan village and food stalls.